awi-esc/WeightedEnsembles/README.md

 # WeightedEnsembles

-This repository contains all code for our paper **On combining climate models into weighted ensembles**.
+This repository contains all code for our paper **On combining climate models into weighted ensembles** ([see manuscript](manuscript/submission-on-combining-climate-models-into-weighted-ensembles.pdf)).

 ## Data